Şadiye Sultan: Second marriage

-At the exile of the imperial family in March 1924, Şadiye Sultan settled in Paris, where she married Reşad Halis Bey on 28 October 1931.
+Upon the exile of the imperial family in March 1924, Şadiye Sultan settled in Paris, where she married Reşad Halis Bey on 28 October 1931.
 They had no children.
 She was widowed at his death in November 1944.

-She moved to the United States where lived her daughter and, after the end of the Second World War, traveled extensively around Europe.
+She moved to the United States where she lived with her daughter and, after the end of the Second World War, traveled extensively around Europe.
 Finally, in 1953, he returned to Istanbul, where the exile for the princesses had been lifted the year before.

 Later life and death

 After the death of her husband, Şadiye moved to Hotel Saint-Honore, and took a room adjacent to her brother Şehzade Abdurrahim Hayri, until her return to Istanbul in 1952 after the revocation of the law for the princesses.

 In 1966, she published her memoirs under the title Hayatımın acı ve tatlı günleri (The bitter and sweet days of my life).
 The same year she gave an interview about the life of her father, to reporter Muzaffer Budak Seyfettinoğlu from the magazine Yeni Istikal, whose 253rd issue was published on 15 June 1966.

-She died in Cihangir at the age of ninety on 20 November 1977, having outliving her mother by twenty-five years.
+She died in Cihangir at the age of ninety on 20 November 1977, having outlived her mother by 25 years.
 She was the last surviving child of Sultan Abdul Hamid.
 She was buried in the tomb of her great-grandfather Sultan Mahmud II, located in Divanyolu, Istanbul.
-Her daughter outlived her by fifteen years dying in 1992.
+Her daughter outlived her by fifteen years, dying in 1992.